d-dven/full-stack-open/part 0/ex6.md

     participant browser
     participant server

-    Note right of browser: The user enters a note and clicks submit Note right of browser: The browser executes the Javascript which updates the UI to include the new note
+    Note right of browser: The user clicks submit
+    Note right of browser: The browser executes the Javascript callback function which updates the UI to include the new note

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server